yashbhandare23/GIT-Commands/README.md

 Git is the free and open source distributed version control system that's responsible for everything GitHub related that happens locally on your computer.

 SETUP:
-Configuring user information, initializing and cloning repositories git init = initialize an existing directory as a Git repository git clone [url] = retrieve an entire repository from a hosted location via URL
+Configuring user information, initializing and cloning repositories. git init = initialize an existing directory as a Git repository git clone [url] = retrieve an entire repository from a hosted location via URL
 ![Screenshot 2025-01-10 113958](https://github.com/user-attachments/assets/d98ad5d9-d038-42c9-9e04-2e41e643984e)